Application of the notion of $\Phi$-object to the study of p-class groups and p-ramified torsion groups of abelian extensions: Foreword and preliminary remarks

+A program (Appendix \ref{P1}) only checks the congruence.
+But this ana\-lytic result, which seems unknown, is perhaps off topic for our purpose.

+The Finite AMC has been proven in the semi-simple case, then in the non semi-simple one for \textit {imaginary relative class groups} and mainly in the framework of Iwasawa's theory (a large overview on the precise proofs and classical references are given in Washington's book \cite[Chapters 6, 8, 13, 15]{Was}).

+The \textit {non semi-simple case of even $p$-adic characters $\varphi$} (real case), was less understood because of a problematic definition of $p$-adic isotopic components and cyclotomic units; but at the time, we proposed another more natural conjectural context, still unproved, for which the definition of ``Arithmetic $\varphi$-objects'' has become essential since the distinction between ``Algebraic'' definitions (classical framework) and ``Arithmetic'' definitions is crucial regarding analytic formulas (we shall give more comments in Remarks \ref{e0}).

-The present article is divided into the following parts, after an Introduction giving a brief description about the story (rather prehistory) that led to the numerous proofs giving the ``Main Theorem'' on abelian fields:
+Let $\G := \Gal(\Q^\ab/\Q)$ be the Galois group of the maximal abelian extension $\Q^\ab$ of $\Q$ and denote by $K$ a subfield of finite degree of $\Q^\ab$.
+In fact, since abelian arithmetic deals with cyclic fields ``$K=K_\chi$'' indexed by rational characters, there is no restriction to take cyclic $K$'s in any result or comment.
+The present article is divided into the following three parts, after an Introduction giving a brief description about the story (rather prehistory) that led to the numerous approaches giving, under some assumptions, proofs of a ``Main Theorem'':